 This 28-acre preserved farm has over forty goats, four cows, two heifers, horses, chickens and a couple of pigs and sheep.
 It is a certified raw milk dairy and produces artisanal cheeses such as herbed chevre, cheddar, mozzarella and fromage blanc.
 Their butter is so yellow you can see the carotenes in it.

 There’s also yogurt, smoothies, buttermilk, cream and milk from their goats and cows, as well as eggs from their chickens.
 (The milk is pasteurized to make the fresh cheeses, such as chevre and mozzarella.
 The cheddar is made from raw milk and aged more than 60 days.)

 The goats and cows live on pasture and eat fresh grass most of the year, supplemented with hay and grain in the winter.
 No pesticides, herbicides, hormones or antibiotics are used.
 See the farm’s website for information on their products, educational programs and classes, including cheesemaking.
 You can buy product at the farm, online or at area seasonal farmers’ markets.

 This Lawrenceville, NJ farm is well-known for its great variety of fresh and raw-milk cheeses handcrafted from grass-fed Jersey and Short Horn dairy cows, raised on organic certified pasture.
 You’ll often see their cheeses at some of the best restaurants in the area.
 They hold cheese-making classes too (see their website) and also sell their own pastured pork, pastured eggs and lamb.

-This 5th generation owned and run farm has only recently started selling their delicious, fresh cheeses.
-They offer fresh mozzarella, ricotta, string cheese and yogurt.
+This 5th generation owned and run farm offers fresh mozzarella, ricotta, string cheese and yogurt.
 You can order online and pick up at the farm, or find them at area farmers’ markets during the season.
 (Read our post about Fulper Farms here.)

 281 Rocktown Lambertville Road